-PART 1.
+PART 2.
 OBJECTIVE

-To set out the budgeting principles which the municipality will follow in preparing each annual budget, as well as the responsibilities of the chief financial officer in compiling such budget.
+To set out the budgeting principles which the municipality will follow in preparing each annual and adjustment budget, as well as the responsibilities of the Mayor, Accounting Officer and the Chief Financial Officer in compiling such budgets.

-PART 2.
+PART 3.
 BUDGETING PRINCIPLES TO BE FOLLOWED

-Except in so far as capital projects represent a contractual commitment to the municipality extending over more than one financial year, the annual capital budget shall be prepared from a zero base.

-The capital budget component of the annual or adjustments budget shall only be approved by the council if it has been properly balanced, that is, if the sources of finance which are realistically envisaged to fund the budget equal the proposed capital expenses.

-Before approving the capital budget component of the annual or adjustments budget, the council shall consider the impact on the present and future operating budgets of the municipality in relation to finance charges to be incurred on external loans, depreciation of fixed assets, maintenance of fixed assets, and any other ordinary operational expenses associated with any item on such capital budget.
-In addition, the council shall consider the likely impact of such operation expenses - net of any revenues expected to be generated by such item - on future property rates and service tariffs.
+- Except in so far as capital projects represent a contractual commitment to the municipality extending over more than one financial year, the annual capital budget shall be prepared from a zero base. - The capital budget component of the annual or adjustments budget shall only be approved by the council if it has been properly balanced, that is, if the sources of finance which are realistically envisaged to fund the budget equal the proposed capital expenses. - Before approving the capital budget component of the annual or adjustments budget, the council shall consider the impact on the present and future operating budgets of the municipality in relation to finance charges to be incurred on external loans, depreciation of fixed assets, maintenance of fixed assets, and any other ordinary operational expenses associated with any item on such capital budget.
+In addition, the council shall consider the likely impact of such operation expenses net of any revenues expected to be generated by such item on future property rates and service tariffs.